 Pagination or Infinite Scrolling?
 Which would be better?
 This thought has struck e-retailers many times and they still get stuck in a dilemma when it comes to choosing between any one of the UX patterns for their website.

-In this article, I will help you get better insights into both these processes so that you could make a better choice.
-Before we delve into the debate between Pagination and Infinite Scrolling, let’s try to understand both.
+In this article, I will share deep insights into both these processes and help you make a better choice.
+Before we delve into the debate between Pagination and Infinite Scroll, let’s try to understand both.

 Pagination is the process of breaking large content into smaller chunks.
 It divides your website content into discrete pages and forms a sequential numbering at the end of a page.

 Infinite scrolling or continuous scrolling is a single-page scrolling that goes on endlessly with no certain finish line.
 It basically loads the overall content on a single page and offers a continuous flow of browsing.
-Social media sites like Facebook and Instagram are the best examples of Infinite scrolling.
+With Infinite Scrolling, the next page is automatically refreshed within the same page as the user scrolls down.

 With more user engagement, the average time spent by a user on your website, increases, which eventually reduces the bounce rate.

 Infinite scrolling provides an amazing browsing experience to mobile users, especially on the mobile app.
 Since most of the website traffic today is generated through mobile, Infinite scroll makes the best fit for your business as it is more intuitive and user-friendly.